-As soon as it is safe to do so, the Building Emergency Coordinator should return to above mentioned Southern University Agricultural Land-grant Campus building, make a damage survey and report the conditions of the building to the Emergency Operations Center or appropriate work management center as directed.
+As soon as it is safe to do so, the Building Emergency Coordinator should return to above mentioned Southern University Agricultural Research and Extension Center building, make a damage survey and report the conditions of the building to the Emergency Operations Center or appropriate work management center as directed.

-The Southern University - Baton Rouge Campus, Director of Physical Plant will be responsible for post-hurricane clean-up operations and will provide maximum support with available resources.
+The Southern University - Baton Rouge Campus, Director of Physical Plant will be responsible for posthurricane clean-up operations and will provide maximum support with available resources.
 Physical Plant Division will provide interim repairs to facilities, boarding of damaged doors and windows to reduce subsequent damage and erecting barricades to provide protection from hazards.

-The Southern University Agricultural Land-grant Campus Office of the Chancellor and Technology Services will continue providing coordination and dissemination of information regarding the event and recovery through appropriate means.
+The Southern University Agricultural Research and Extension Center Office of the Chancellor and Technology Services will continue providing coordination and dissemination of information regarding the event and recovery through appropriate means.